 When former NYPD Detective Patricia O’Brien investigated a complaint at Daniel George & Son Funeral Directors in Brooklyn, not even her wildest dreams could have prepared her for stumbling on an operating theatre on the first floor of the premises and undercover a body snatching syndicate worth more than £3.68million ($5million USD).

-What started as a simple complaint about money, slowly unravelled to reveal a darker side to New York’s funeral industry.
+What started as a simple complaint about money, slowly unraveled to reveal a darker side to New York’s funeral industry.

 Investigations led to the discovery of over 1,000 bodies having been mutilated and bones sold to hospitals for use in surgery.
 Bones were replaced by PVC pipes, human tissue with surgical gloves and aprons.